Furious Case: Man shoots father during Benjamin Button screening

 We’ll for 29-year-old James Joseph Cialella Jr. of Philadelphia, it must.

-Having done exactly that when he recently went to see The Curious Case of Benjamin Button, Cialella is unlikely to see a movie in a cinema, let alone be disturbed in one, for many years now having been charged with attempted murder and assault.
+Having done exactly that when he recently went to see The Curious Case of Benjamin Button, Cialella is unlikely to see a movie in a cinema, let alone be disturbed during one, for many years now that he’s been charged with attempted murder and assault.
 If anything, this is great advertising for Fincher’s film.
 I don’t read “See Benjamin Button, get shot”.
-No, I actually read; “A film so good it’s worth getting life in jail to see it in peace!”
+No, I actually read; “A film so good it’s worth getting life sentance to see it in peace!”
 The fact that Cialella didn’t run after shooting the father, instead sitting back down to continue watching the film (whilst everyone else in the theatre ran for their lives), only reinforces such a message.

 So the next time you’re asked to be quiet in a cinema and you’re tempted with the response “oh yeah?
 What are you going to do about it?”, let Cialella serve as a reminder that they just might shoot you.